 Lethargy

-Your dog may start to show signs of tiredness or lethargy as heart disease progresses.
+Your dog may start to show signs of tiredness or lethargy as heart disease in dogs progresses.
 This is often due to reduced blood flow and oxygen supply to the muscles, causing your dog to tire quickly during walks, playtime, or even normal daily activities.
-If your dog is suddenly less interested in exercise or more reluctant to engage in physical activities, it could be a warning sign.
+If your dog is suddenly less interested in exercise or more reluctant to engage in physical activities, it could be a warning sign, especially in dogs with heart disease.

 Weight Loss

 Heart disease can affect a dog’s appetite.
 If your dog is eating less than usual or has become uninterested in food, it could be a sign of heart disease.
-Additionally, some dogs with heart conditions may begin to lose weight despite eating normally, as the body works harder to function, leading to muscle loss.
+Additionally, some dogs with heart disease may begin to lose weight despite eating normally, as the body works harder to function, leading to heart muscle fatigue and muscle loss.

 Swollen Abdomen

-If your dog has a heart problem, it will be unable to pump efficiently.
+If your dog has a heart problem, it will be unable to pump blood efficiently.
 The abdomen becomes swollen, a condition referred to as ascites.
-This occurs when the heart struggles to pump blood effectively, causing fluid to build up into the abdominal cavity.
+This occurs when the heart struggles to pump blood effectively, causing fluid buildup in the abdominal cavity, which is a hallmark of congestive heart failure.

 Blue or Pale Gums

 A dog’s gums should be pinkish in a normal sense.
 However, if they start turning pale or blue, this usually means that they are not getting enough oxygen.
-This poor circulation of oxygen can be attributed to a heart problem, as the heart may have difficulty pumping efficiently.
+This poor circulation of oxygen can be attributed to a heart disease, including improper blood flow, as the heart may have difficulty pumping efficiently.

 Fainting

-Fainting can occur when the heart is unable to pump enough blood to the brain.
+Fainting can occur when the heart is unable to pump blood to the brain.
 This can happen during periods of excitement, physical exertion, or even when your dog stands up too quickly.
-If you notice your dog collapsing or fainting, a vet visit should be a top priority.
+If you notice your dog collapsing or fainting, contact your vet, as this could be among the signs of heart disease in dogs.

 Common Types of Heart Disease in Dogs

-For heart diseases in dogs, there are two common types.
-These are congenital and acquired heart diseases.
+For heart disease in dogs, there are two common types of heart conditions.
+These are congenital heart disease and acquired heart disease.
 Each has its own set of characteristics and challenges.

 Congenital Heart Diseases in Dogs